 Batch dryers process a fixed volume of material at a particular drying duration.
-A fixed number or quantity of materials is placed in the drying chamber; this quantity is limited by the holding capacity of the dryer.
-The dried materials are unloaded from the chamber, and the drying of the next batch of materials may be performed.
+A high volume, number, or quantity of materials passes through the drying chamber.
+The quantity is limited by the holding capacity of the dryer.
+The dried materials are unloaded automatically or manually to make room for the next batch.
 Batch dryers are used in relatively low production volumes.
 Typical forms of batch dryers are tray dryers, drum dryers, or rotary dryers.

 The types of industrial batch dryers are the following: